 Most if not all scenarios for marking Equipment Levels can be accomplished with a correctly marked.
 If more than one level is marked it needs to be justifiable by the pilot.

-What is the difference between v8.2.0, 7.0.0 and v6.0.0 of the rooftop capture and how do I know which one i'm using?
+What is the difference between the different versions of the rooftop capture and how do I know which one i'm using?

 To know the version number of the capture that you are using, contact SiteSee Support.